Skip to main content

 Come Stay With the Locals

-Located in an amenity-rich neighbourhood, The Shore Kelowna offers pet-friendly short and long term accommodations.
+Located in an amenity-rich neighbourhood, The Shore Kelowna offers pet-friendly long-term accommodations.

 The Shore is located in Kelowna’s popular Lower Mission neighbourhood, close to amenities and tourist attractions.
-This modern apartment-hotel was built for short-term and extended stays, making a great homebase for anyone wanting to explore our city.
-Pet-friendly and fully-furnished, you’ll find everything you need for a comfortable, memorable stay.
+We are built for extended stays, making a great home base for anyone wanting to explore our city.
+Pet-friendly and fully furnished, you’ll find everything you need for a comfortable and memorable time with us.